+BAM305

-BAM305 Organizational Behavior
+Organizational Behavior

 In this course, students will analyze the behavior of individuals and groups within organizations.
-They will evaluate the organizational systems, structures, and processes that shape behavior and determine the way organizations really operate.
-Students will also assess the effectiveness of organizational behavior centers in improving productivity and quality, and assisting managers to build a positive organizational culture.
+They will evaluate the organizational systems, structures, and processes that shape behavior and determine the way organizations operate.
+Students will also assess the effectiveness of organizational behavior centers in the improvement of productivity and quality, as well as assistance for managers to build a positive organizational culture.

+BAR1601

-BAR1601 Core Fundamentals-Barbering 18.0 Ouarter Credits
+Core Fundamentals-Barbering